evew/Doc/00git.md

 `$ git init newrepo`

 You can also clone from Remote

 `git clone https://github.com/evew/Doc.git`

+Now you have a new repository! haha.